How to Watch the New Nintendo Direct

-As Nintendo announced yesterday, there is a new Nintendo Direct set to happen later today.
-As usual, the latest presentation from Nintendo is set to feature news and announcements and reveals.
-Prior to the actual Nintendo Direct, we’ve gathered all of the information that you need to know about the event like when it is, how to watch it, and what to expect Nintendo to actually reveal.
+As was announced yesterday, today is the day: Nintendo will host a new Nintendo Direct today that will feature all kinds of news, announcements, and reveals.
+Ahead of the actual event itself, we have gathered together everything you need to know about the new Nintendo Direct like when it is, how to watch, and what to expect.

-The Nintendo Direct is set to take place today at 5PM ET/2PM PT and is expected to run for roughly 40 minutes.
-Nintendo specifically points towards its YouTube channel to watch the stream, but it should also be available to stream on the official Nintendo Twitch page as well.
+Today’s Nintendo Direct is specifically set to start at 3PM PT/6PM ET and run for roughly 40 minutes.
+As typical for Nintendo, the livestream will be available across multiple streaming platforms.
+The best options are, as always, the official Nintendo Twitch page as well as the official Nintendo YouTube channel.

 Videos by ComicBook.com

-Typically, Twitch is a better place to watch such streams due to the fact that it will likely be slightly ahead of the YouTube one.
-For ease of access, however, we have embedded the YouTube stream below.
-While it is only a placeholder for now, it will start like any other YouTube premiere once the Nintendo Direct actually kicks off.
+In general, Twitch’s stream will likely be slightly ahead of the YouTube one, but for ease of access, we have embedded the YouTube stream below.
+While it is just a placeholder at the moment, once live, the video will start like any other YouTube premiere.

-In addition to announcing the time and place for the Nintendo Direct, the company has explicitly stated that it will include “information mainly focused on Nintendo Switch games launching in the first half of 2022.”
-Beyond that, it is difficult to say what might actually all be included as 40 minutes is a lot of time to fill.
+Nintendo has explicitly stated that today’s Nintendo Direct will include “roughly 40 minutes of information focused mainly on Nintendo Switch games launching this winter.”
+Given the softness of that language, it is difficult to say what might be included.
+While there will certainly be a number of odds and ends about Nintendo Switch games coming this winter, it leaves things open to also announce, for example, the much-rumored addition of either Nintendo 64 or Game Boy titles to Nintendo Switch Online.

-Rumors abound about what might be revealed in the new Nintendo Direct.
-There has been speculation that it could include the reveal of a new Fire Emblem title, more information about the sequel to The Legend of Zelda: Breath of the Wild, something about whatever the next Mario Kart game actually is, and more.
+That said, there are plenty of already known upcoming Nintendo Switch video games that could make an appearance.
+Metroid Dread is set to release alongside the new OLED Nintendo Switch on October 8th, for example.
+There’s Mario Party Superstars in October as well, and the upcoming Shin Megami Tensei V is exclusive to the Nintendo Switch.

-As noted above, today’s Nintendo Direct is set to take place at 5PM ET/2PM PT and will last for roughly 40 minutes.
-It will include news about Nintendo Switch titles set to release in the first half of 2022.
+As noted above, today’s Nintendo Direct is set to take place at 3PM PT/6PM ET and last for roughly 40 minutes.
+It will share news about impending Nintendo Switch video games set to release this winter.
 You can check out all of our previous coverage of Nintendo itself right here.

 What do you think will actually make an appearance at today’s Nintendo Direct?
 Are you hoping for any specific reveals?
 Let us know in the comments, or feel free to reach out and hit me up directly over on Twitter at @rollinbishop to talk about all things gaming!